apaquino/React-movie-layout/README.md

-# React Movie Layout - Example React Apps with Flux and Redux and Flux with GraphQL API server.
+# React Movie Layout - Example React Apps with Flux with GraphQL API server (other branches with vanilla Flux and Redux).

 Master branch is done in vanilla Flux using API calls